- Commercial and advertising photography tops the list at $65,000–$160,000+, with licensing fees that can double your income from a single campaign.

 - Jewelry/watches: $50–$200 per piece (specialized skills)

-The studio advantage: Product photographers who invest in a proper studio setup with consistent lighting can handle high volumes efficiently.
-Many successful product photographers process 50–100+ products per day for e-commerce clients.
+Demand outlook: Growing steadily with e-commerce expansion.
+Product photographers who invest in a proper studio setup with consistent continuous lighting can handle high volumes efficiently — processing 50–100+ products per day for e-commerce clients.

 AI note: Product photography is one area where AI assistance is genuinely useful.
-AI background removal, automated color correction, and batch processing can dramatically increase throughput – allowing photographers to earn more by working smarter.
+AI background removal, automated color correction, and batch processing can dramatically increase throughput — allowing photographers to earn more by working smarter, not harder.

 8. Sports Photography